aquaprotocol/smart-contract-api/README.md

 ```

 #### GetArtWorldState
-The function for get Art world state.
+The function for getting Art's world state.

 Request: